Interpretable, Symbolic Machine Learning

 profviz

-Parallel computing? %dopar% was tested (it works, but…)
+Parallel computing? %dopar%, mirai were tested (it all works, but…)

 Break data set (vertical).
 Two options